Reparixin in Patients With Myelofibrosis Myeloproliferative Neoplasms Research Consortium (MPN-RC 120)

 • Life expectancy of at least six months

 • Women of childbearing potential (WCBP) and men must agree to use adequatecontraception prior to study entry, for the duration of study participation, and for 120 days following completion of therapy.
 WCBP must also have a negative serumpregnancy test at screening and Cycle 1 Day 1.
 Should a woman become pregnant orsuspect she is pregnant while participating, she should inform her treatingphysician immediately.
+(Section 5.9.2) o Men must agree to use a condom and not father a child or donate sperm for theduration of the study and for 120 days after the last dose of study therapy

-• Ability to adhere to the study visit schedule and all protocol requirements.
+• Ability to adhere to the study visit schedule and all protocol requirements

 Exclusion